 A urine drug screening test can detect the presence of illegal drugs and prescribed medications in the human body.
-This is the most common method of drug testing and it is easy, rapid, painless and cost-effective.
-Urine analysis is a tool used to determine drug use from a few days to a few weeks, even after diminished effects of the drug.
+This is the most common method of drug testing, and it is easy, rapid, painless, and cost-effective.
+Urine analysis is a tool used to determine drug use from a few days to a few weeks, even after the diminished effects of the drug.

 Urine drug test can screen alcohol, AMP, BAR, BZO, COC, THC, MAMP, OPI, PCP and its metabolites in the specimen provided.

 Table of Contents: